teald/daisy/README.md

 parcel.
 It calculates the efficiency of temperature transport based on the difference between a surrounding parcel and the current parcel in question.
 The efficiencies are drawn from a Gaussian distribution with a width based on the maximum temperature difference between the parcel in question and the surrounding parcels.
 It will then update the effective temperature based on the average of the temperatures of the surrounding parcels attentuated by their efficiency.
+It takes in the four temperatures from the four surrounding parcels as arguments.

-### Lfrac
+### update
-This function calculates the fraction of the stellar luminosity that is hitting the current parcel in question.
-It takes in the angle at which the radiation is hitting the surface and returns the fraction of the stellar luminosity.
+This function simply updates the parameters for the Daisy object within the Parcel object and initializes the next step of the RK4 solver.

 ## To-do
 + Make `test_orig.py` overplot the Watson & Lovelock 1983 results per Derek's request.